Welcome to the World of SVG UX Design: A Beginner's Guide 🌐

 Learn more about Mastering SVG Edits with Adobe Illustrator ✨ or discover other guides.

-With your new-found skills in opening and editing SVG files in Adobe Illustrator, you're equipped to venture into converting other formats into SVG.
-That's our next destination on this journey.
+Now that you've mastered opening and editing SVG files in Adobe Illustrator, you're ready to explore converting other formats into SVG.
+Let's dive into that next.

 From Ordinary to Extraordinary: Converting Files to SVG πŸ”„